aychakraborty/flight-management/README.md

 If you happen to run into any ambiguous requirements, feel free to decide on your own but please highlight your decision.

-## Bonus Exercise

-The current implementation
-of `com.qatarairways.adapter.flight.FlightAvailabilityRequest` is not ideal.
-Please add FIXME comment at the problematic part(s).